Vanishing of local cohomology and set-theoretically Cohen-Macaulay ideals: ON A RESULT OF PESKINE-SZPIRO

 \section{ON A RESULT OF PESKINE-SZPIRO}

 We start by recalling properties of some homological invariants.
-Then discuss and examine their relationships using ring endomorphism.
+Then discuss and examine their relationships using ring endomorphisms.
 Let $(R,\fm)$ be a local ring and $I$ be an ideal of $R$ of finite projective dimension ($\pd R/I < \infty$).
 The Auslander-Buchsbaum formula says that $\pd_R R/I=\depth R-\depth R/I$.
-On the other hand Huneke and Lyubexnik in \cite[Theorem 1.1]{Hun-Lyu} give conditions for $\cd (R,I) \leq \dim R-2$, where $R$ is a regular local ring containing a filed.
-To do so further, we find conditions for the equality $\cd(R,I)=\dim R- \depth R/I$.
+On the other hand, when $R$ is a complete local domain, the Hartshorne--Lichtenbaum Theorem gives a necessary and sufficient condition to guarantee $\cd (R,I)\leq\dim (R)-1,$ and Huneke and Lyubeznik in \cite[Theorem 1.1]{Hun-Lyu} give conditions for $\cd (R,I) \leq \dim R-2$, where $R$ is a regular local ring containing a field.
+The interested reader may like to consult \cite{Bhattacharyya2021} and the references given therein for additional details.